Stefan Štiljanović: Life

 During the succession war between Ferdinand I and John Zápolya, he took the side of Ferdinand.
 After the crowning of Ferdinand on November 3, 1527, he became administrator of Novigrad and Orahovica.
 He also gained the villages of Donji Miholjac and Glogovnica, estates in the Virovitica county and the town of Valpovo, in which he had his residence.
 He administered significant towns which had earlier been under the rule of Jovan Nenad.
 He had his own flotilla.

 Štiljanović was the commander of the Slavonian frontiersmen who fought against the Ottoman Empire.
 In 1543, he was defeated and captured by the Ottomans, but Murat-beg spared his life because of his famous heroism and let him free.
 He left Slavonia, and his last years were spent in Siklós, where he died around 1543.

 In 1634, Serbian Patriarch Pajsije I Janjevac sojourned at the Šišatovac Monastery and there he wrote the biography of Stefan Štiljanović in a modern revival of the traditional Serbian hagiographical literature.
 During World War II, as part of organized destruction of Serbian cultural heritage and history, the Croatian Ustaše pillaged Štiljanović's tomb.
 The remains were deliberately damaged and valuables, such as his crown, were stolen and taken to Zagreb.
 Serbian church officials managed to recover the remains, which were then transferred and buried on the Göntér hill.

 Ottoman vezir Skeder-paša Mihajlović was his nephew (through his mother).

 Sainthood

-His mortal remains were later moved to the Šišatovac monastery, then during World War II to the St. Michael's Cathedral in Belgrade. Štiljanović was proclaimed Saint by the Serbian Orthodox Church as Saint Despot Stefan Štiljanović, his feast day is on October 17.
+His mortal remains were later moved to the Šišatovac monastery, then during World War II to the Cathedral of Saint Archangel Michael in Belgrade. Štiljanović was proclaimed Saint by the Serbian Orthodox Church as Saint Despot Stefan Štiljanović, his feast day is on October 17.
 He is mentioned in a 1545 document of Šišatovac as a Saint.

 According to tradition, his widow Jelena (also a Saint) founded the Petkovica monastery on the Fruška Gora.
 A church in Augsburg, Germany, is named after him and his wife: "Orthodox Parish of Saint Stefan and Saint Helena Stiljanovic".